 Governmental activities.
-Governmental activities increased the Town's net position by \$436,198, thereby accounting for the total increase in the net position of the Town of Oak Ridge.
+Governmental activities increased the Town's net position by \$242,408, thereby accounting for the total increase in the net position of the Town of Oak Ridge.
 Key elements of this increase are as follows:

-- Tax revenues increased due to the Town receiving increased intergovernmental revenues. - Town expenditures were less than budgeted for 2018-2019.
+- Tax revenues increased due to the Town receiving increased intergovernmental revenues based on population as well as property taxes levied on an increased tax base. - Town expenditures were less than budgeted for 2020-2021.